Skip to main content

 Everyone has to deal with stress.
 In balancing work and personal lives with academic expectations, college students face even more stress.
 It’s easy to become overwhelmed when you have a lot on your plate.
 Recognizing signs of burnout, knowing how to handle your responsibilities and making sure you’re taking care of your mental health can make college stress more manageable.

-“Most people feel overwhelmed when the estimated time needed for their tasks and priorities exceeds the amount of time available for completion of those tasks and priorities,” Rutherford said.
+Nicole Rutherford, director of advising at SNHU“Most people feel overwhelmed when the estimated time needed for their tasks and priorities exceeds the amount of time available for completion of those tasks and priorities,” Rutherford said.
 “People can also feel overwhelmed when unpredicted circumstances are forced to take precedence over previously determined priorities.”
-Whether it’s a family emergency or an unexpected bill, when a wrench is thrown into the works, it’s easy to become overwhelmed by life.

 The Anxiety and Depression Association of America (ADAA) said, “Anxiety disorders are one of the most common mental health problems on college campuses.”